≡ Menu

 Diagnosis of Vestibular Disease in Dogs

-If you have seen any of these symptoms in your dog, then please take him or her to the vet immediately.
-This is because your vet may want to run some tests to look at the inner and middle ear as well as the brain.
+If you have seen any of these symptoms in your dog, please immediately take them to the vet.
+Your vet may want to run tests to look at the inner and middle ear and the brain.
 This will be done with an MRI or CT scan.
-To be clear, a CT scan is normally cheaper than an MRI, but the exposure is not good for your dog, particularly if it’s done regularly.
-MRIs on the other hand, have no known side effects.
+A CT scan is usually cheaper than an MRI, but the exposure is unsuitable for your dog, mainly if done regularly.
+MRIs, on the other hand, have no known side effects.

-As mentioned, vestibular disorders are normally caused by something else.
-If it is an infection, your vet will prescribe the right antibiotics or other medication.
+As mentioned, vestibular disorders are usually caused by something else.
+Your vet will prescribe the right antibiotics or other medication if it is an infection.
 If it is a tumor, then that will need to be removed.
-In the meantime, your dog may be given sedatives so he/she doesn’t get stressed out trying to walk.
+In the meantime, your dog may be given sedatives so they don’t get stressed out trying to walk.
 Also, anti-nausea medications might be needed if your dog is vomiting.

 Prognosis